risk-first/website/estimating/Analogies.md

 ## Moving On

 I find the _transport network_ analogy to be a useful one.
 But actually it ties in nicely with where this series goes next.

+Maintaining a transport network is a balancing act.
+In an ideal world, every destination would be connected with every other.
+In reality, we adopt hub-and-spoke architectures to minimise the cost of maintaining all the connections.
+In essence, turning our transport network into some kind of _heirarchy_.

-If we consider our software systems to be networks (of a sort), then there is one crucial tool we can apply to understanding them.
+If we consider our software systems to be networks (of a sort), then this is a crucial tool we can apply to understanding them.

 Let's look at [Hierarchies](Hierarchies.md).